-Registration is now open for the BGS Frailty and Urgent Care Meeting to be held on 15 February 2019 in London
+Register now for the BGS Autumn Meeting being held on 6-8 November 2019 in Leicester.

 Frailty in Urgent Care Settings